Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 -- core mode and won't be possible to persist characters.
 -- In the future the player will be able to store their character inside an sql database -- Game Modes include MMO, Dota, Base defense,
+-- The name of the land is Atlas
 [ ] Save / Load Character
 [ ] Items
 [ ] Enemy Archer